davidoury/vbuild-rsch/README.md

 $ vagrant halt
 ```

-The memory reserved by the virtual machines will be returned when the machines are shut down with these commands.
+The memory reserved by the virtual machines will
+be returned to the host OS when thes machines are
+shut down with these commands.

 HDFS is setup to start when `virtualbox1` starts.
 Cassandra and Spark need to be started manually.